Dream High

 Dream High is a 2011 South Korean television series starring Bae Suzy, Kim Soo-hyun, Ok Taec-yeon, Hahm Eun-jung, Jang Wooyoung and Lee Ji-eun.
 It aired on KBS2 from January 3 to February 28, 2011, every Monday and Tuesday at 22:00 (KST).

-The drama was popular among teenagers, and brought in average viewership ratings of 15.7% during its two-month run.
-A special episode, where the cast of the show performed the Dream High Special Concert on a stage near Seoul, was aired on March 1, 2011, the day after the series ended.
+The drama was popular among teenagers, bringing in average viewership ratings of 15.7% during its two-month run.
+A special episode, in which the cast of the show performed the Dream High Special Concert on a stage near Seoul on February 24, 2011, was aired on March 1, 2011, the day after the series ended.
+The show was successful internationally and helped the proliferation of the Korean Wave.

-Its sequel Dream High 2 aired a year later with a different cast.
+A sequel, Dream High 2, aired one year later with a new cast.
+The drama was later adapted into a stage musical in both Japan and South Korea.

 Synopsis

 Six students at Kirin High School share dreams of becoming K-pop idols, among others.
 During their school years, they learn how to develop their singing, songwriting and dancing skills while undergoing personal growth.
 They also start to develop feelings for one another.
 Each of them has their own strengths and weaknesses, but they strive to debut with the support and guidance of one another.